roberth6060/travel-blog-website/README.md

 ## Overview

 This project was created for Web and Mobile II class at RIT Croatia.
-The website is about the places where I have lived or visited .
+The website is about the places where I have lived or visited while traveling overseas.
 The website consists of various pages that provide information about things I found fastinating about the countries and photos I personally took while in the counntry.
 The Leaflet Map is used to display the location on the map and provide directions to it.

 ## Tech Stack